 2. Pigeon Forge Patriot Festival

-The city of Pigeon Forge will celebrate Independence Day with music, food and games on July 4 at Patriot Park.
+The city of Pigeon Forge will celebrate Independence Day with live music, food and games on July 4 at Patriot Park.

-Parking is free and available at the city parking area on Teaster Lane between the Island and the LeConte Center.
-There will also be food vendors on site serving delicious American classics such as burgers and hot dogs.
+Also, there will also be food vendors on site serving delicious American classics such as burgers and hot dogs.

 Read Also: Upcoming events in July in Pigeon Forge, Gatlinburg, Sevierville